Frequently Asked Questions

-When would the College of Counselling Therapy sections of the Act come into force?
+When will the College of Counselling Therapy sections of the Act come into force?

 Provisions to amend the Health Professions Act to establish the College of Counselling Therapy of Alberta would come into force when a Counselling Therapists, Addiction Counsellors and Child and Youth-Care Counsellors Profession Regulation is approved and the College is proclaimed.

-In addition, amendments to the Health Professions Act to protect the title “psychotherapist” for regulated members of the College of Counselling Therapy of Alberta, the College of Alberta Psychologists and the College of Physicians and Surgeons of Alberta would also come into force.
+In addition, amendments to the Health Professions Act to protect the title “psychotherapist” would also come into force at this time.

-By summer 2019, it is anticipated that the regulation would be created under the Health Professions Act for Counseling Therapists, Addiction Counsellors and Child and Youth-Care Counsellors and that the College would open in the Fall of 2019.
+It is anticipated that the regulations would be created under the Health Professions Act for Counselling Therapists, Addiction Counsellors and Child and Youth-Care Counsellors and that the College may open by Spring 2020.

 How do I join the College?